Kumaravel187/intro-component-with-signup-form-master/README.md

 ### Useful resources

-- [Example resource 1](https://www.udemy.com/course/web-projects-with-vanilla-javascript/) - This helped me for building the javascript form login.
+- [Resource 1](https://www.udemy.com/course/web-projects-with-vanilla-javascript/) - This helped me for building the javascript form login.
 The instructor explain key steps in using functions to not repeat if else statements.
 Email validation is also taught in his course.